Advertisements

 Explain why, ionic compounds conduct electricity in solution whereas covalent compounds do not conduct electricity.

-will MgCl2 conduct electricity or not?
+Which of the following will conduct electricity and which not?

 Name one ionic compound containing chlorine.